 The study of Art History offers a life-long interest, as well as providing a range of professional career opportunities, including many aspects of the media, advertising, tourism, museum and gallery work.
 This certificate programme is designed to foster a long-term interest in Art History by developing a broader understanding of its social and cultural context, coupled to a greater degree of critical and visual awareness that can serve the student both in terms of personal and professional development.

-The courses modules are examined through continuous assessment, where students do a series of essays.
-There are no written examinations.
+The courses modules are examined through continuous assessment.

 Who teaches this course?

 Staff and Post Graduate students of the Department of History of Art, UCC

 Holders of the Certificate in Arts who subsequently apply for and are offered a place on the BA degree will automatically receive exemptions in the relevant subject(s) providing that entry to the BA is undertaken within 5 years from the completion of the Certificate programme.

 This course is open to adult learners who have an interest in the history of art.
 Minimum entry age: 18.

 Students who are registered on this programme are eligible to apply for the Financial Aid Fund for Part Time Students.
 Eligibility criteria applies.
 For more information see https://www.ucc.ie/en/finaidpt